The FullStory Relay

 With the FullStory Relay installed, that same traffic will first be sent to a service hosted in your own domain, and then relayed immediately to the FullStory servers for processing.
 For example, the traffic from your users’ browser may now look like this (where the domain would be your own company's domain instead):

-Using the Relay allows you to record traffic on your own website as a pre-approved first party domain, thus avoiding network restrictions that may have otherwise been configured by a subset of your users through browser settings or extensions.
+Using the Relay allows you to capture traffic on your own website as a pre-approved first party domain, thus avoiding network restrictions that may have otherwise been configured by a subset of your users through browser settings or extensions.

 How to Install the FullStory Relay